MauriceGit/advsearch/README.md

 ## Documentation:

-Three functions are defined for searching in sorted data structures:
+Three functions are defined for searching in sorted data structures.
+For detailed functionality and API, please have a look at the generated Go Docs: [https://godoc.org/github.com/MauriceGit/advsearch](https://godoc.org/github.com/MauriceGit/advsearch).

 ### _Binary Search_: